doyoungkim-nlp/CS470/README.md

 We made a small flask-based project with some python, javascript which runs locally in your computer.

+Before running the project, go to  environment.yaml file and uncomment prefix.

+Then, rewrite the path as your conda environmnet folder.

+Now, type

+    conda env create --file environment.yaml

+in your root directory of this project(This will make a conda virtual environment of this project).

-You can enter
+Now you can enter

     python app.py

-in your 'flask' directory, and after terminal shows this message,
+in the same directory, and after terminal shows this message,

     * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)